 I got chatting to a serviteur, who are generally more approachable, and got invited to lunch at Exeter.
 Turned up at 1.00 and the lunch was over!
 It appears lunch is genuinely a movable feast in the 1700s and varies between college to college – and year to year – from 10.00 to 4.00.
 I had to pop back to Mortons in 2014 for a sandwich.

-The streets of Oxford in 1916 are not a happy place to be.
+My time travel tour has taken me to 1916.
+The streets of Oxford are not a happy place to be.
 There is a pall over the town, a cloud of sadness and fear.
 Faces, mostly wonen’s, look worried and burdened.
 The War has been going on for two years exactly to the day; the early hope of a swift and glorious victory long crushed.
 I’ve just heard about the sad death of my friend George Pritchard.
 He served as a Private in the Oxfordshire & Buckinghamshire Light Infantry and died of wounds at the Somme in France at the age of just 20 on 27 July 1916.
 He is remembered, along with over 150 other brave men from Headington here .

 Its the holidays!
 Of course, just for the very wealthy.
 King Henry I is visiting, he usually comes up to Oxford to get away from the noise of London and do some hunting.
 Beaumont Palace, just outside the Northgate, is swarming with his courtiers, all very full of themselves.
 Funny to think that in just 200 years there won’t be much left of the building.
 Henry does prefer his hunting lodge out in Woodstock though – further away from the town riff-raff!
 Rumours are he keeps lions and camels there, I must pop out to have a look.